Participants in the six-week program will…

 - Gain hands-on experience working with actual data collected in internationally recognized studies that have been conducted at DCRI

 - Learn about opportunities for graduate study and additional training

-A typical day at the Institute will involve classroom instruction in the morning and exposure to analyzing data from clinical trials and observational studies using advanced computer software.
+A typical day at the Institute will involve online classroom instruction, in both synchronous and asynchronous formats, and exposure to analyzing data from clinical trials and observational studies using advanced computer software.
 See the syllabus for details.

 Who is eligible?

 There are no fees or tuition costs associated with participation in the Summer Institute in Biostatistics.
-Housing, meals, travel expenses to and from the program, and some extracurricular activities are covered.
-Participants will earn college credits and have access to university computing systems, libraries and other facilities.
+Meals and some extracurricular activities are also covered.
+Participants will earn college credits and have online access to university computing systems, libraries and other facilities.